tc39/proposal-smart-pipelines/readme.md

   console.log(temp);
 }
 ```
-The unary pipeline `|>` still piped in the same tacit topic from the same
+The prefix pipeline `|>` still piped in the same tacit topic from the same
 lexical environment – `x` – into `predicate`, `f`, and `g`.
 The result is still
 the same as before.